 We work with several community organizations and partners to help meet the needs of our families.
 Here are several of the resources that we can utilize and refer families to throughout the year:

 - A Precious Child: Provides clothing and other household goods for families.

 - Arvada Community Food Bank: Provides food pantry assistance to local families 12 times per year.
 Must live in their service area to qualify.
 Also provides educational programming, GED assistance, and emergency food assistance.

-- Children’s Advisory Network: Provides year round private in-home or in-school speech and language therapies, screenings in schools to catch any vision, hearing or speech issues that a child may have, hippotherapy and a summer Pony Camp
+- Children’s Advisory Network: Provides year round private in-home or in-school speech and language therapies and screenings in schools to catch any vision, hearing or speech issues that a child may have.

 - Child Care Assistance Program (CCAP): Provides financial assistance to eligible, low-income families who need child care benefits for children from birth to age 12 or children with additional care needs under the age of 19.